-- Source 100% of marine ingredients from sources audited and certified by the International Fishmeal and Fish Oil Organization's Responsible Sourcing standard (IFFO-RS) or MSC. - 2.
-Ensure that where IFFO-RS or MSC certified marine ingredients are not available, all non-certified ingredients will be engaged in a Fishery Improvement Project (FIP).
+- 1. Source 100% of marine ingredients from sources audited and certified by the Marin Trust or MSC. - Ensure that where Marin Trust or MSC certified marine ingredients are not available, all non-certified ingredients will be engaged in a Fishery Improvement Project (FIP).
 That FIP will publicly report developments annually. - 3.
-Ensure that all marine ingredients produced from species caught for the sole purpose of producing a feed ingredient will, as of 2022, come from IIFO Responsible Supply certified sources of whole fish or from fisheries that participate in a recognized program to improve in order to become certified. - 4.
+Ensure that all marine ingredients produced from species caught for the sole purpose of producing a feed ingredient will, as of 2022, come from certified sources of whole fish or from fisheries that participate in a recognized program to improve in order to become certified. - 4.
 Conduct an analysis to understand the risks of deforestation and conversion in our supply chain, focusing on our highestvolume plant ingredients and ingredients known to have global risks (i.e., soy and palm oil).